JushBJJ/Mr.-Ranedeer-AI-Tutor/README.md

 URL: [https://chat.openai.com/share/53b38605-68e5-4922-81fe-e4588fb28d8a](https://chat.openai.com/share/53b38605-68e5-4922-81fe-e4588fb28d8a)

-Alternatively, you can copy and paste [the prompt](https://raw.githubusercontent.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/main/Mr_Ranedeer.txt) into ChatGPT code interpreter
+Alternatively, you can copy and paste [the prompt](https://raw.githubusercontent.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/main/Mr_Ranedeer.txt) into **ChatGPT with Code Interpreter**

-*Warning: Web Browser and Wolfram Version of Mr. Ranedeer is susceptible to losing personality and may not function fully as intended.

-*Also Warning: The quality of outputs may vary depending on how OpenAI updates GPT-4, it may be either worse or better than a few weeks ago.
+*Warning: The quality of outputs may vary depending on how OpenAI updates GPT-4, it may be either worse or better than a few weeks ago.

 _If you are using the ChatGPT web interface, API costs will not apply._